 Skip to main content

 While the comforts of State campgrounds can be nice, there's something special about pitching your tent off the beaten path.
-We've put together this list of 6 areas you should explore on your quest for the perfect camping spot!
+We've put together this list of six areas you should explore on your quest for primitive camping spots in the Adirondacks.

 1. Sacandaga River - West Branch